Man page of tomb

 Please report bugs on the tracker at

-Tomb is designed and written by Denis Roio aka Jaromil.
+Tomb is designed, written and maintained by Denis Roio aka Jaromil.

-Tomb includes code by Hellekin O. Wolf, Anathema and Boyska.
+Tomb includes code by Anathema, Boyska and Hellekin O. Wolf.

 Tomb's artwork is contributed by Jordi aka Mon Mort